 Microbiome role in the gut-brain axis, part II

-Does microbiome affect our body?
-Are there any connections between microbiome and brain function?
+Does the microbiome affect our body?
+Are there any connections between the microbiome and our brain function?